One of the joys that I get in doing this show, well, joy is the wrong word.

 Yet you spent your entire career working on this, and you have a different point of view.

-They're trying to marginalize you or say that you don't exist as if only one set of people can determine what truth is here, yet you present a very strong case based on your expertise, and they want to pretend that you that you don't exist, that every scientist just drawn has drawn the opposite conclusion.
+They're trying to marginalize you or say that you don't exist as if only one set of people can determine what truth is here, yet you present a very strong case based on your expertise, and they want to pretend that you don't exist, that every scientist has drawn the opposite conclusion.

-But it's going to be patently obvious that my site is correct, or this is a correct observation because carbon dioxide in the atmosphere will go down as the earth cools.
+But it's going to be patently obvious that my side is correct or this is a correct observation because carbon dioxide in the atmosphere will go down as the Earth cools.

 It always has and it always will.

-In other words, the cause and effect that they've been citing, you're claiming they have exactly wrong that it's simply an effect and a cause, that they're seeing things that are coincidental and they think that one is caused the other, whereas it's the other way around.
+In other words, the cause and effect that they've been citing, you're claiming they have exactly wrong, that it's simply an effect and a cause, that they're seeing things that are coincidental and they think that one has caused the other, whereas it's the other way around.

 Thank you for the call.